 What are the Differences Between the VS-5 and the VS-5RS?

 At Apex, we strive to engineer high-performance wheels for everyone.
 We make fitments for an incredibly diverse range of platforms, but we also consider a wide range of applications and budgets when adding new wheels to our offerings.
-In fact, when it comes to our iconic split 5-spoke design, which was first introduced with the forged VS-5RS, we now actually produce four unique variants!
+When it comes to our iconic split 5-spoke design, which was first introduced with the forged VS-5RS, we now actually produce four unique variants.
 Part of how we bring Real Performance to as many drivers and price points as possible is producing several designs in both fully-forged and flow-formed variants.
-When engineered properly, both of these construction techniques can produce truly high-performance, competition-grade wheels.
-Understandably, this can make things a little confusing when deciding which Apex wheel is the right choice for your application.
-In this article, we’re going to clear up that confusion by looking at the different split 5-spoke offerings we make and specifically comparing the two most commonly cross-shopped variants of it, the forged VS-5RS and the flow-formed VS-5.
+When engineered properly, both of these construction techniques can produce true high-performance, competition-grade wheels.
+Understandably, having four versions of a split 5-spoke wheel can make things a little confusing when deciding which one is right for your application.
+In this article, we’re going to look at these four different split 5-spoke offerings and specifically compare the two most commonly cross-shopped variants, the forged VS-5RS and the flow-formed VS-5.

 All in the Family